 The Foundation of Naturally Aspirated engine: Displacement

 Actually this applies for forced induction engines too.
 The very base foundation for HP/Torque capability is the engine displacement.
 Even in turbocharged applications, there is no replacement for displacement.
-More is better.
-Always.
+More is better, until you hit the maximum tolerated piston speed.

-RULE: In naturally aspirated engine, an engine displacement will give you torque characteristics for low to mid rpm range.
+RULE 1: In naturally aspirated engine, an engine displacement will give you torque characteristics for low-to-mid rpm range.
 The maximum torque you can achieve is approx. 120nm per litre on NA-engine.

 Maximum torque per litre, naturally aspirated engines